Democratic Majority for Israel: History

+Political activity

+2020 campaign work

+According to DMFI, 28 of its 29 candidates won their primaries between 2020 and 2021.

 In the months before the first contests in Iowa and New Hampshire in the 2020 Democratic Party presidential primaries, DMFI sent organizing staffers to identify pro-Israel Democrats, send volunteers to Democratic candidates' campaign events, and signal support for Israel.
-Mellman said 400 volunteer Democrats signed up in New Hampshire and 800 in Iowa.

 DMFI PAC endorsed Joe Biden for president in March 2020 and ran online ads supporting him.
-Through February 2020, DMFI PAC had spent money only in Iowa.
 DMFI PAC endorsed more than 100 Democrats for House and Senate in the 2020 election cycle and ran attack ads opposing Bernie Sanders's candidacy during the 2020 primaries.
 In total, the PAC spent over $1.4 million on advertising attacking Sanders.
 The anti-Sanders advertising concentrated on arguing that Sanders would lose to Trump in the general election, including arguments about his "socialism" label and Sanders's recent heart attack.
-The Sanders campaign said that the first wave of attack ads in January led to a surge in support from Sanders supporters, with 70,000 donors collectively contributing $1.3 million to the Sanders campaign.
+The Sanders campaign said that the ads led to a surge in donations from supporters.
 Journalist Jonathan S. Tobin wrote that DMFI "played a not insignificant role in helping to undermine Sanders at a point in the campaign when he was the frontrunner and Biden seemed dead in the water".
-Biden won the Democratic nomination with 2,687 delegates to Sanders's 1,073.
-In their book Lucky: How Joe Biden Barely Won the Presidency, political reporters Jonathan Allen and Amie Parnes credit DMFI PAC’s primary ads with helping Biden secure the nomination.
+Political reporters Jonathan Allen and Amie Parnes credited DMFI PAC's primary ads with helping Biden secure the nomination.
 After his election, Biden wrote to DMFI, "I am grateful for and humbled by your statement of support for this campaign."
 Future United States Secretary of State Antony Blinken read the letter aloud during a virtual meeting.

-In the 2020 New York House election in district 15, DMFI PAC supported incumbent Eliot Engel alongside Speaker Nancy Pelosi, Majority Whip Jim Clyburn, the Congressional Black Caucus's political action committee, and AIPAC-affiliated donors against middle school principal Jamaal Bowman, who had the support of Representative Alexandria Ocasio-Cortez, Our Revolution, Democratic Socialists of America (DSA), and Senator Elizabeth Warren.
-DMFI PAC spent over $732,000 on leafletting, TV ads, and paid phone banking in support of Engel by June and over $1.5 million by the end of the race.
-The attack ads did not focus on Bowman's stance on Israel, instead highlighting that he did not pay taxes in the past.
-Responding later, Bowman said that he had subsequently paid his tax debt in full.
-Bowman won.
-After joining Congress, he voted to fund Israel's missile defense system, Iron Dome, traveled to Israel, and met with Prime Minister Naftali Bennett, earning condemnation and a vote to expel Bowman from the DSA, which failed.
+In the 2020 New York House election in district 15, DMFI PAC supported incumbent Eliot Engel joining Speaker Nancy Pelosi, Majority Whip Jim Clyburn, and the Congressional Black Caucus's political action committee.
+DMFI PAC ran ads against his primary opponent, Jamaal Bowman, who won the election.

-2021 election year

-According to DMFI, 28 of its 29 candidates won their primaries in the 2021 election cycle.